 Because God does not wish this to be done.
 God himself instituted the pattern of temporal penalties being left behind.
 They fulfill valid functions, one of them disciplinary.
 If a child were never disciplined, he would never learn obedience.
 God disciplines us as his children — “the Lord disciplines him whom he loves, and chastises every son whom he receives” (Heb.
 12:6) — so some temporal penalties must remain.

-The Church cannot wipe out, with a stroke of the pen, so to speak, everyone’s temporal punishments because their remission depends on the dispositions of the persons who suffer those temporal punishments.
+The Church cannot wipe out everyone’s temporal punishments because their remission depends on the dispositions of the persons who suffer those temporal punishments.
 Just as repentance and faith are needed for the remission of eternal penalties, so they are needed for the remission of temporal penalties.
-Pope Paul VI stated, "Indulgences cannot be gained without a sincere conversion of outlook and unity with God"(Indulgentarium Doctrina 11).
-We might say that the degree of remission depends on how well the penitent has learned his lesson.
+Pope Paul VI stated, “Indulgences cannot be gained without a sincere conversion of outlook and unity with God”(Indulgentarium Doctrina 11).

 “How does one determine by what amount penalties have been lessened?”